dustin-anthc/test-wiki-cloning/Standards & Sources/Weatherization-Audit-Requirements.md

 - Are existing energy use and energy requirements of the dwelling determined from actual energy bills, by generally accepted engineering calculations, or optionally, both?
 - Does the energy audit address all significant heating and cooling loads?
 - How are conductive, convective, and radiative heat losses (or gains) estimated?

+>A detailed description of how AKWarm estimates heat loss can be found in the [[Heat Loss|Space-Heating-and-Cooling-Energy-Calculations#losses]] section, and gains can be found in the [[Heat Gains|Space-Heating-and-Cooling-Energy-Calculations#gains]] section.

 - How is the energy consumption of heating and cooling equipment estimated during the audit for pre- and post-weatherization?

-> Energy consumption of heating and cooling equipment is estimated in one of three ways:
+> For a detailed description, please see the section on [[Heating Systems|Space-Heating-and-Cooling-Energy-Calculations#heating-systems]] and on [[Cooling Systems|Space-Heating-and-Cooling-Energy-Calculations#cooling]].
+In summary, energy consumption of heating equipment is estimated in one of three ways:
 >

-1. The User may choose a heating system from a supplied list.
-These heating systems each have  using the Annual Fuel Utilization Efficiency metric that has either ... [[Heating Systems|Space-Heating-and-Cooling-Energy-Calculations#heating-systems]]
+>1.
+The user may choose a heating system from a supplied library of systems.
+The energy from these heating systems is calculated using the Annual Fuel Utilization Efficiency metric associated with each system in the library.
+>
+>2.
+The user may enter a certified AFUE obtained from the Air-Conditioning, Heating, and Refrigeration Institute's website.
+>
+>3.
+The user can enter the results of a steady state combustion efficiency test, which AKWarm then converts into an AFUE by using a ratio of steady state efficiency to AFUE of a similar heating device.

 - How are blower door readings and the results of other tests used by the energy estimating method?
 - Does the energy audit software address domestic hot water and/or household appliance measures?
 If so, how is the energy estimated for these end uses?